Explore our portfolio

 Domain:

 The UK’s nuclear submarine fleet, which includes the continuous at sea deterrent, needs to be accompanied by infrastructure that is also continuously available for operation.
 That means careful management of maintenance needs, and a relentless focus on safety, security and the environment.
-We’re supporting the developing infrastructure needs for the new Dreadnought and SSN-AUKUS class submarines both in the UK and Australia.
+We are supporting the developing infrastructure needs for the new Dreadnought and SSN Aukus class submarines, both in the UK and Australia.

 We can help with:Case study: HMNB Clyde Nuclear Support Hub